Elnur Abduraimov

-He also won bronze medal at the 2015 Asian Championships.
+He also won a bronze medal at the 2015 Asian Championships.
 He went on to win gold at the 2017 Asian Championships.

 Abduraimov competed at the 2020 Summer Olympics.

 Professional career

 On 29 Sep 2018, Abduraimov made his professional debut against American Aaron Jamel Hollis.
 Abduraimov won the bout after knocking Hollis out with a left hand to the body in the opening round.